What's New

 Yellow and black weaver birds create stocking-shaped nests.
 A white-headed fish eagle swoops over a pond, grasping a perch with its outstretched talons.

-Even the vegetation caught our interest — a stand of baobab trees, their bark resembling wrinkled elephant skin, a sausage tree dangling bologna-shaped fruits, and a marula tree, surrounded by fallen fruits.
+The vegetation also caught our interest—a stand of baobab trees, their bark resembling wrinkled elephant skin, a sausage tree dangling bologna-shaped fruits, and a marula tree, surrounded by fallen fruits.
 Elephants love marula fruits.
-Amarula, a delicious liqueur, made from the fruit, tastes like Bailey’s Irish Cream.
+Amarula, a delicious liqueur, made from the fruit, tastes like Bailey's Irish Cream.

 Safari in Swahili means journey